Sermon - Ordinary Sunday 19, Year C RCL Resources Index | DBHome |

 Being ready for action

-They were not of course to be fighting a battle physically: their weapon was the sword of the Spirit which is the word of God, and they were supported and protected by truth, righteousness, and readiness to proclaim the gospel of peace; their shield was faith and their helmet was salvation.
+Having a belt around you, being girded, was a sign of being ready for action.
+They were to be ready with the truth, equipped with the belt of truth.
+They were not of course encouraged to fight a battle physically: their weapon was the sword of the Spirit which is the word of God, and they were supported and protected by truth, righteousness, and readiness to proclaim the gospel of peace; their shield was faith and their helmet was salvation.

 Though different from soldiers in a worldly battle, they shared with them qualities of readiness and discipline.
 From Peter we have: